 8. Healthy Snickers Bars

 This Oatmeal with a Fork recipe right here will teach you how to make Snickers…or at least the vegan version of it.
-These healthy fun size treats have a chocolate base, a nougat and caramel layer, and crunchy nuts—just like the original Snickers.
+These healthy fun-size treats have a chocolate base, nougat and caramel layer, and crunchy nuts—just like the original Snickers.

 9. Salted Chocolate Covered Caramels Recipe

-Inspired Taste has indeed inspired us with this salted chocolate covered caramel recipe.
-Now, this recipe is not vergan or paleo.
+Inspired Taste has indeed inspired us with this salted chocolate-covered caramel recipe.
+Now, this recipe is not vegan or paleo.
 But the fact these sweet treats are homemade, they’re bound to be healthier than the ones you buy from the store.
 They’re so good you will want them in your fridge all the time, even when it’s not Halloween.